 When people hear about a property portfolio they often think that’s something that’s beyond their reach.
 This doesn’t have to be the case though.
 You can start investing in property at any age (there are some age limits to when a BTL mortgage can end and other restrictions) but in general if you have the cash then you can get started.

-Buy to let investors having varying deposits, so find out what position you’re in and get started finding the right buy to let mortgages for you.
+Buy to let investors have varying deposits, so find out what position you’re in and get started finding the right buy to let mortgages for you.

 What’s a buy to let mortgage?

-A buy to let mortgage requires a deposit and can incur a higher interest rate.
-It’s because mortgage lenders often look for extra security, weighing up the possibility of rental periods in which no tenants were there.
-It could result in the landlord deferring on his payments of home mortgages.
+A buy to let mortgage enables you to get funding on a property to rent out and generate an income.
+They usually require a deposit and can incur a higher interest rate than the standard mortgage.
+This is because there’s more risk, so mortgage lenders often look for extra security, weighing up the possibility of rental periods in which no tenants were there.
+It could result in the landlord deferring on his payments of home mortgages, so this is taken in to account with the interest rates.

 How do buy to let mortgages work?

 Buy-to-let Mortgages still have the option of a capital repayment or interest-only mortgages.
-Many investors opt only for interest, which means it only pays back interest each month.
+Many investors opt only for interest, which means they only pay back interest each month which reduces the monthly payment however the initial mortgage sum will need to be paid back in full by the end of the mortgage term.

 How much can I borrow for a buy to let mortgage?

 The amount you can borrow depends on how much you can afford to repay.
-Your mortgage lender wants to see rental income that is above your payments by 20-30% to cover periods of no rent and for other unexpected costs.
+Your mortgage lender wants to see rental income that is above your payments by 20-30% to cover periods of no rent and for other unexpected costs and like residential mortgages you’ll need to have a good credit rating to make it easier.

 What are interest rates like for a buy-to-let mortgage?